We’re all excited for the return of Live Events. But what about Hybrid Events – what are they and how can we plan for them?

-With the end of Covid restrictions in sight, and many venues gearing up for a busy autumn/winter season 2021, people are returning to a vastly different events landscape.
-For the past 18 months, businesses have had no choice but to take their events online, exploring all the myriad ways in which an audience can be reached virtually.
+People are returning to a vastly different events landscape.
+For sections of the past two years, businesses have had no choice but to take their events online, exploring all the myriad ways in which an audience can be reached virtually.
 Some of these virtual elements have allowed businesses to connect in new ways, and they are now keen to carry these over back into the live world.
-What we are seeing is the birth of the ‘hybrid event’ - a spectrum of different ways of reaching audiences that spans between face-to-face and virtual.
+What we are seeing is the birth of the ‘hybrid event’ – a spectrum of different ways of reaching audiences that spans between face-to-face and virtual.

 This is absolutely critical.
 In order to have any element of hybrid at all, the producers of the event will require a stable internet connection.
 This needs to be separate from the guest wifi, as we don’t want it to be impacted by all of the guests trying to post selfies on Instagram!
 It also needs to be a hard-wired connection, as WiFi can be unstable even at high speeds.
 You are probably used to talking about download speed when it comes to internet connections, however for hybrid events, the upload speed is just as important.
 Generally, a hybrid production company will require upload speeds of at least 10mb/s, and download speeds to match.
 At PYTCH venues, we have installed two dedicated fibre-optic lines that are not used by anyone else so that we can be sure we won’t be affected by internet traffic.
 Make friends with your IT team and consider upgrading your internet if it is unsuitable!